frankyu123/tcount/README.md

 # tcount
-An external hash for counting terms in large texts
+A toolkit for counting terms from large texts